-The province of Cordoba is located in the centre of ANDALUCIA and since Palaeolithic times has been marked by the hands of man.
+The province of CORDOBA is located in the centre of ANDALUCIA and since Palaeolithic times has been marked by the hands of man.
 Cordoba is a seductive city which must be seen on foot so that you can wander the narrow streets and peer into the shady patios where dozens of potted plants and scented, colourful flowers will engulf you with their aroma.
 In the 10th century Cordoba was proclaimed the capital of the Islamic world in the west and such was its grandeur that it competed in power and wealth with far-away Baghdad.
 The city was home of a large group of wise men, poets, doctors, philosophers and mystics, some of whom achieved universal status such as the philosopher Averroes and the Jewish doctor Maimonides.

-The Old Quarter, which has been declared a UNESCO World Heritage Site along with the mosque, s spread out north of the river and is reached by crossing the Roman bridge, part of which is a walled enclosure, and then you enter the historic quarter where you will find the MEZQUITA which dates from the 8th century.
+The Old Quarter, which has been declared a UNESCO World Heritage Site along with the mosque, is spread out north of the river and is reached by crossing the Roman bridge, part of which is a walled enclosure, and then you enter the historic quarter where you will find the MEZQUITA which dates from the 8th century.
 This is the city’s most outstanding monument and there are nearly one thousand columns in this unique mosque.
 Under the Caliphate of Cordoba the city became the most cultivated and magnificent in 10th century Europe with around 1,000 mosques, 600 public baths and lighting in the streets, (700 years before London or Paris).
 The Mezquita is Cordoba’s pride and joy, and the splendid Cathedral, come Mosque and is the largest and only one of its kind in Europe.

 This beautiful city has many monuments and numerous ancestral homes with resplendent indoor courtyards.
 An especially beautiful time to visit is during the first two weeks of May when the patios around the Mezquita are in full bloom for the annual competition and open to the public.
 The most traditional area is around the MEZQUITA and a horse drawn carriage ride is a pleasant way to see the ancient quarter.
 Or take a night time walking tour – as the sun sets the streets are bathed in artificial light and the city comes to life through its legends and traditions, and is filled with music, tinkling fountains and the fragrance of jasmine and orange blossom wafting through the narrow cobbled streets.
 With each step you are taken back to a forgotten time, to the soul of the city, with serenity and mystery envisaged in the streets, squares, taverns and the memory of Cordoba will long remain.